copydog/semantic-ui-plus/README.md

 - Semantic

 ## Browser Support
-- Padding and Margin require ie9
+- Padding and Margin require javascript to work on ie8
 - Other require ie8
 - Considering make all component support ie8

+- All elements using vh vw only works with ie9 or later

 ## Design
 - all attribute selector([class*='']) are using **!important**